Jackie Robinson Ballpark

 Review by Mike

-Jackie Robinson Ballpark is the home of the Daytona Tortugas of Low-A Southeast.
+Jackie Robinson Ballpark is the home of the Daytona Tortugas of the Florida State League.
 A Tortuga, I am told, is a turtle.
 This is a great ballpark, set on an island between the strip of sand that is Daytona Beach and the mainland.
 The main grandstand is a wonderful old piece of work, with a roof and pillars.
 The seating is supplemented by a large metal grandstand down the left field line.
 These are actually the better seats to sit in because they are shaded, they are not behind the screen and, well, you get to LOOK at the cool main grandstand.

 The interesting thing about the main grandstand is that is asymmetrical in that it runs down the line from first base, curls behind home plate... stops.
 The older structure does not continue down the third base line, but instead, this is where the large metal grandstand begins.
 The use of this site as a ballpark dates to 1914, but the current structures were built in 1962.